 It's the month of November.
 You have 30 days to write a 50,000 word novel.
 Get to it!
 The idea behind National Novel Writing Month is that many of us have at least one book inside of us, but we're too lazy to spend the time to write it, or simply get overcome by the scope of it all—so it ultimately never materializes.
 NaNoWriMo challenges that, by encouraging participants to throw caution to the wind and write without revising, without obsessing over what they're writing, but to just get the words out.
 (There'll be plenty of time to edit it after the month is up.)
 "No Plot?
 No Problem!" is their slogan.
 Official site, a project of The Office Of Letters And Light.
 The Nano website has a list of published NaNoWriMo Novels.
 Even though it is called "National" Novel Writing Month, entries are accepted from countries other than the U.S.A and in languages other than English. note NaNoWriMo also had a sister event called Script Frenzy, with a similar goal, but executed in script format.
 It ran in April every year from 2007, but was ultimately discontinued in 2012.
-The RPM Challenge is the musical equivalent to NaNoWriMo, in which budding musicians write an album of 10 songs during the month of February.
+The RPM Challenge is the musical equivalent to NaNoWriMo, in which budding musicians record and mix an album of 10 songs during the month of February.

 Examples of tropes exhibited by NaNoWriMo: